rackerlabs/design-system/_docs/principles/accessibility.md

 layout: docs
 category: Principles
 usage: >
-  Visual accessibility standards enable users with varied levels of color impairment to successfully navigate and use a Helix-based UI.
+  Accessibility standards promote the design of user interfaces (UI) so they can be used by people with the widest range of abilities within the widest range of situations.
 status: stable
 resource: true
-last-modified: 2019-04-17
+last-modified: 2019-04-22
 ---

 {% include toc.html %}